 What is Prison Break Race?

-Prison Break is a 5 km race with 15 obstacles to tackle.
+Prison Break is a 5 km and 7.5 km race with 30 and 40 obstacles to tackle.
 Participants are provided a belt with three flags representing their escape attempts.
 Between obstacles, Prison guards try to snatch your flags to thwart your escape.
 The goal is to finish the course as quickly as possible and with at least 1 flag remaining.
 If all your flags get snatched, you still continue your race.

 Is Prison Break Race for everyone?